 A: We have both long (12 months and over) and short-term assignments and work in Melanesia, Polynesia and Timor-Leste.
-Our volunteers currently work in Papua New Guinea (including Bougainville), Solomon Islands, Vanuatu, Tokelau, Samoa, Tonga, Kiribati and Timor-Leste.
-Our approach is to cluster assignments and volunteers together in a carefully selected group of countries, rather than to scatter volunteers over a large area.
+As at March 2016, our volunteers are working in Fiji, Nepal, Papua New Guinea (including Bougainville), Solomon Islands, Vanuatu, Samoa, Tokelau, Tonga, Kiribati and Timor-Leste.

 What we're doing

-A: VSA recruits volunteers for specific assignments, not countries.
-However, there is nothing preventing you from limiting your applications to positions in a single country.
+A: There is nothing preventing you from limiting your applications to positions that are advertised in a single country.

 A: Our partner organisations are looking for skilled volunteers with recent, relevant experience in their specialist field.
-In most instances, volunteers will have a recognised professional, trade, or commercial qualification, and at least two to three years working experience.
-We recruit volunteers from a range of backgrounds, including education, business, tourism, IT, management, engineering, communications, fundraising, health, community development and natural resources.
-Demand for skills can vary, so check the current volunteer vacancies page for up-to-date information about your skills area.
-Our staff work with partner organisations to identify the requirements of each assignment, including the skills, knowledge and qualifications needed to do the job.
-Students enrolled with Otago University’s Geography Department or with Victoria University’s Development Studies Department may be eligible to apply for VSA’s UniVol programme.
+In most instances, volunteers will have a recognised professional, trade, or commercial qualification, and at least two to three years relevant experience.
+We recruit volunteers from a range of backgrounds, including education, business, tourism, IT, management, engineering, agribusiness, communications, health, law, community development and several trades.

 A: VSA is an organisation which is involved in long-term development.
 Most assignments are for one or two years but we also have short-term assignments from one month to one year.